-Live garden talk radio for zone-pushers and season extenders
+Live garden talk radio for Gardeners who Push Boundaries

 The Garage Gardeners Radio Show is a garden radio show that talks to gardeners who are creative zone-pushers, season-extenders, and who like to challenge garden boundaries.

 Quick Facts: The Garage Gardeners Radio Show

-- The Garage Gardeners is hosted by two extreme gardeners who use their garage as a season extender: 12-year-old garden writer and speaker Emma Biggs, and her father, horticulturist and author Steven Biggs
+The Garage Gardeners is hosted by two extreme gardeners who use their garage as a season extender: 14-year-old garden writer and speaker Emma Biggs, and her father, horticulturist and author Steven Biggs

-- We talk to home gardeners and professionals who are zone-pushers and season-extenders
+We talk to home gardeners and professionals who push garden boundaries

 Regular segments: Tomato-Talk with Emma, and Biggs-on-Figs with Steven